 A defect in the HGD gene causes alkaptonuria.

-The gene defect makes the body unable to properly break down certain amino acids (tyrosine and phenylalanine).
+The gene defect makes the body unable to properly break down the amino acids tyrosine and phenylalanine.
 As a result, a substance called homogentisic acid builds up in the skin and other body tissues.
 The acid leaves the body through the urine.
 The urine turns brownish-black when it mixes with air.

 Alkaptonuria is inherited, which means it is passed down through families.
 If both parents carry a nonworking copy of the gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.